 A Certified General Appraiser is a person certified under the Texas Appraiser Licensing and Certification Act to perform real property appraisals.

 Note: To be eligible to apply for a Certified General Appraiser you must:

 - Be a citizen of the United States or a lawfully admitted alien.

 - Be eighteen (18) years of age or older.

 - Provide 3000 hours of acceptable and verifiable appraisal experience acquired over a minimum of 30 months of which a minimum of 1500 hours must be non residential real property appraisal experience.

-- Applicants will be required to pay a National Registry fee after the exam is passed and the experiencerequirements are met to obtain an active license.
+- Applicants will be required to pay a National Registry fee after the exam is passed to obtain an active license.

 The following education is required to become a Certified Appraiser:

 A Bachelorís degree or higher (in any field from an accredited College or University) and the following courses:

 - 15-Hour national USPAP or Equivalent (15 hours)